-(AP) - A Seattle man trying to dribble a soccer ball 10,000 miles (16,000km) to Brazil in time for the 2014 World Cup has died after being hit by a pick-up truck on the Oregon Coast.
+SEATTLE (AP) A Seattle man trying to dribble a soccer ball 16,000 kilometres to Brazil in time for the 2014 World Cup died on Tuesday after being hit by a pickup truck on the Oregon Coast.

-Lt Jerry Palmer says investigators found materials among Swanson's things listing his website, breakawaybrazil.com.
+Lt.
+Jerry Palmer said investigators found materials among Mr Swanson's things listing his website, breakawaybrazil.com.

-Swanson set out on the trek to promote the One World Futbol Project, based in Berkley, California, which donates durable soccer balls to people in developing countries.
-The organisation did not immediately respond to a call for comment.
+Mr Swanson set out on the trek to promote the One World Futbol Project, based in Berkeley, California, which donates durable soccer balls to people in developing countries.
+The company did not immediately respond to a call for comment.

 In an interview with The Daily News newspaper in Longview, Washington, Mr Swanson said he was a private investigator looking for an adventure while between jobs.
 An avid runner, he picked up soccer just five years ago and played on club teams and rooted for the Seattle Sounders.

 "I felt destined that I should go on this trip," he said.

 His website said he left Seattle on May 1, and the trip would take him through 11 countries before reaching Sao Paolo, Brazil, where the World Cup soccer tournament will be played.

 "It will be a trip of a lifetime where I will push myself further than I ever thought possible," he wrote.